testertestershuifg/Fisch-Shake-Macro/README.md

 HAVE FUN!!

 if it doesn't work - open terminal/command line - write "pip install keyboard" hit enter - try again

+if you wish to edit the code feel free to do so - i suggest visual studio code.